beamyyl/dwm/README.md

-# This is my DWM config, but very patched.
-This brings back i3 / hyprland behaviour, where you can move windows with Super LMB and resize with Super Shift RMB without putting them in floating.
+# This dwm config brings back i3 / hyprland behaviour, where you can move windows with Super LMB and resize with Super Shift RMB without putting them in floating.
 ## Dependencies

 **Arch**